Children’s vision concerns

 • holding things very close

-• their eyes not pointing in the same direction
+• eyes not looking in the same direction

 • sitting very close to the TV